 There is some debate about how realistic this concern is or in what conditions plastic will or won’t absorb bad stuff.
 Because it was enough of a debate, we erred on the side of caution.

 We disqualified any product that wasn’t guaranteed BPA-free or made of food grade materials.

 The safest plastic containers to hold water are polyethylene-based plastics, or plastics #1, #2, and #4.
 All food-grade plastics are made of High-density polyethylene (HDPE) #2.
 But be careful, because something made out of HDPE #2 might not necessarily be food grade.

 There are advantages to materials like glass and stainless steel.
 For example, glass is easier to decontaminate than plastic.
-But we think they’re too impractical for this situation because they are more likely to break, are much heavier, let more light through, can be more expensive, etc.
+But we think glass containers are too impractical for this situation because they are more likely to break, are much heavier, let more light through, and can be more expensive.

 Tap water will be safe in almost any common container after 2-3 months in a dark cool place.
 But we also care about the shelf-life of the water because it’s impractical to replace your stored water every three to six months.
 Our goal is to easily keep water safe for at least 12 months and ideally 2-3 years.

 Even beyond the normal plastic leaching concerns, the materials and transparency of a container can affect the water inside.